 Main Page Content

-On Thursday, September 28, 2017, students born in 2008-2011 with incomplete immunization records will be suspended from school for up to 20 days.
+Today, 388 students born in 2000 and 2001 with incomplete immunization records have been suspended from school for up to 20 days.